Scholarships and Awards for Undergraduates

 The English Department offers a variety of awards to students in all areas of English Studies.
 In addition, the University offers a "Scholarship Finder" tool to find information about the various scholarships that are available across campus.

 Applications for all English Department awards and scholarships are due in to Julie Cooper (email@example.com) no later than April 1.

 Click on the links below for more information about schoalarships, requirements, and entry forms.

 All entries must be typed and submitted with a cover page stating your name, university identification number, major, e-mail address, local phone number, and address.
 Entries are due by April 1.
-Entries must be submitted via email to Libby Harness at email@example.com.
+Entries must be submitted via email to Julie Cooper at firstname.lastname@example.org.

 The Anna Keaton English Scholarship was established in 1993 through an estate gift of Anna Keaton.
 Keaton had a 30-year career at Illinois State Normal University (1937-1968).
 She was a professor of English and also served for some period as dean of students.
 Through a bequest, she directed that a scholarship fund be created to support upper class or graduate students majoring in English.

 Applicants must be upper division students in the English Department.

 The George R. Canning Scholarship was established in 1976 by family, friends, and colleagues in memory of George Canning, professor of English at Illinois State University.
 The scholarship is awarded to an undergraduate and/or graduate student majoring in English, with preference given to students focusing on some aspect of British or Anglophone literature.

 Applicants must be students in Literary and Cultural Studies.